The Stretch Reflex

 JOINTS, MUSCLES, AND FASCIA

 Thinking of posture as one static position is an oversimplification.
 We describe posture as the relationships between your joints, muscles, and fascia.
 These relationships allow your body to move.
-With poor posture these relationships are out-of-whack.
-This results in your joints, muscles, and fascia working against each other.
-When these elements aren’t working in harmony it causes stress, pain, and discomfort.
+With poor posture, these relationships are out-of-whack.
+This causes your joints, muscles, and fascia to work against each other.
+When these elements aren’t working in harmony, it causes stress, pain, and discomfort.

 THE STRETCH REFLEX